Supporting product development with expertise and state-of-the-art facilities

 The salt screening process involves searching for solid salts of ionizable drug products considering factors such as pharmaceutically acceptable counter-ions, frequency of use in drug products, and manufacturability.
 We identify the most stable thermodynamic polymorph using neat and mixed solvents.

-Our dedicated PRD team comprises highly skilled scientists and chemical engineers, with about 15% holding Ph.D. degrees and the rest holding master’s degrees.
+Our dedicated process research and development(PRD) team comprises highly skilled scientists and chemical engineers, with about 15% holding Ph.D. degrees and the rest holding master’s degrees.
 The PRD team collaborates on various projects such as supporting route design and optimization, including DOE and QbD approaches for early phase and late phase projects.

 Our services also include polymorph screening, salt screening, crystallization development, analytical development, process engineering data generation, process safety, flow chemistry development, stability studies, integrated chemistry, manufacturing and controls (CMC) projects, cost-saving programs, and regulatory support.